zagaran/iam-mfa/README.md

 It's a pip library, installed by `pip install iam-mfa`.

-It requires the AWS CLI: https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html
+It requires version 2 of the AWS CLI: https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html.
+It uses the AWS CLI to manage the configuration and credential files: https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html

 ## Usage